Hungarian mayor resigns after yacht orgy video | DW | 06.11.2019

 Despite being re-elected, prominent Hungarian mayor Zsolt Borkai said he was stepping down from his post after he was featured in an explicit sex tape.
 Borkai was also kicked out of Orban's Fidesz party over the scandal.

-Zsolt Borkai, the mayor of the northwestern Hungarian city of Gyor announced on Wednesday that he was resigning over a sex scandal despite being re-elected last month.
+Zsolt Borkai, the mayor of the northwestern Hungarian city of Gyor announced on Wednesday that despite being re-elected last month, he was resigning over a sex scandal.

 Shortly before local elections on October 13, a video surfaced online showing Borkai taking part in an orgy on a yacht in the Adriatic Sea.